-- Special Form HO and Special Form DP: covers (All) Risks of Direct Physical Loss or Open Perils coverage on the dwelling (coverage "A") and other structures (coverage "B").
-The Personal Property (coverage "C") is insured on a broad form, named perils basis. - o HO15 Endorsement: You can add the Special Personal Property Endorsement (HO15) to provide "Risks of Direct Physical Loss" on the personal property. - o The HO15 insures personal property items against "mysterious disappearance."
-An HO3 with an HO15 endorsement was formerly known as an HO5.
+• Special Form HO and Special Form DP: covers (All) Risks of Direct Physical Loss or Open Perils coverage on the dwelling (coverage "A") and other structures (coverage "B").
+The Personal Property (coverage "C") is insured on a broad form, named perils basis.

-- Glass Breakage is always replacement cost and replaced up to "Code." - Volcanic Action covers volcanic blast or airborne shock waves, ash, dust or particulate matter and lava flow.
+- o HO15 Endorsement: You can add the Special Personal Property Endorsement (HO15) to provide "Risks of Direct Physical Loss" on the personal property. - o The HO15 insures personal property items against "mysterious disappearance."
+An HO3 with an HO15 endorsement is similar to an HO5. - Glass Breakage is always replacement cost and replaced up to "Code." - Volcanic Action covers volcanic blast or airborne shock waves, ash, dust or particulate matter and lava flow.
 Volcanic Action does not cover damage to land, property in the open or in open sheds and buildings, and personal property in buildings not completely enclosed. - o All eruptions that occur within any 72-hour period will be considered the same volcanic eruption and subject to one deductible.
-Volcanic Action does not cover earthquake, land shock waves or tremors. - Unlike with a Dwelling form, Theft is covered on a Homeowner form.
+Volcanic Action does not cover earthquake, land shock waves or tremors.

-BASIC Form, HO1, Named Perils BROAD Form, HO2, Named Perils SPECIAL Form, HO3, Open Perils / All Risk ✓ Fire and Lightning ✓ EC - Extended Coverage - (acronym) REV. C. SHAW: ✓ Includes ALL of the perils listed in the Basic Form, plus, (acronym) IAFFECT: (I) Weight of Ice, snow, or sleet (A) Sudden &amp; Accidental discharge or overflow of water (Aqua) or steam from within plumbing or ✓ Provides dwelling coverage (A & B) on risks on a direct, physical loss basis (a.k.a.
-Open Perils ). ✓ Personal Property (C) is covered on a Broad Form basis (named Explosion Vehicle Volcano Civil Commotion Smoke related systems (F) Falling objects (F) Freezing of plumbing, related systems (E) Sudden & Accidental damage from artificially generated Electricity ✓ You can add the Special Personal Property Endorsement, HO 00 15 (HO15) to provide "Risks of Direct Physical Loss" on the personal property.
-H ail A ircraft W ind ✓ V & MM (Vandalism (C & T) Sudden & Accidental Cracking, Tearing apart, burning, or bulging of a steam or hot water heater, AC system, etc. NOTE: An HO3 with an HO15 endorsement was formerly known as an HO5 (Comprehensive Form). & Malicious Mischief) ✓ Theft ✓ Glass Breakage
+BASIC Form, HO1, Named Perils BROAD Form, HO2, Named Perils Rev C Shaw IAFFECT SPECIAL Form, HO3 ✓ Fire and Lightning ✓ EC - Extended Coverage- (acronym) ✓ Includes ALL of the perils listed in the Basic Form, plus, (acronym) IAFFECT: (I) Weight of Ice, snow, or sleet (A) Sudden & Accidental discharge or overflow of water (Aqua) or steam from within plumbing or related ✓ Provides dwelling coverage (A & B) on risks on a direct, physical loss basis (a.k.a.
+Open Perils). ✓ Personal Property (C) is covered on a Broad Form basis (named perils).
+Vehicle& Volcano Civil Commotion Smoke Hail Aircraft systems (F) Falling objects (F) Freezing of plumbing, related systems (E) Sudden & Accidental damage from artificially generated Electricity ✓ You can add the Special Personal Property Endorsement, HO 00 15 (HO15) to provide "Risks of Direct Physical Loss" on the personal property.
+NOTE: An HO3 with an HO15 production to provide the second to be a second t W ind ✓V & MM ✓ Theft ✓ Glass Breakage (C & T) Sudden & Accidental Cracking, Tearing apart, burning, or bulging of a steam or hot water heater, AC system, etc. endorsement is almost identical to an HO5 (Comprehensive Form).